 Greenville County has developed into one of the Southeast region's premiere cities for business.
+It serves as the service, manufacturing, and R&D center for upstate South Carolina.
+Greenville County cultivates a pro-business environment with a low cost of doing business, low cost of living, skilled worker availability, exceptional quality of life and top notch educational institutions.
+Over 60 Fortune 500 Companies have a presence in Greenville County.
+The County has long been recognized as a prime location for international investment and was rated

-It serves as the service, retail, and manufacturing center for northwest South Carolina.
-Over the last quarter century, Greenville County has experienced a healthy industrial growth rate in terms of both new industry location and expansion of existing facilities.
-It has long been recognized as a prime location for international investment.
-As a result of a strong business climate and a high quality of life, over 70 international firms providing over 14,000 jobs are located in Greenville County.
-Over the last eight years, 30 companies have either opened new or expanded current offices in the county representing over \$1 billion in investments and 1,500 new jobs.
+#1 in the nation for both new and expanding international firms by Site Selection Magazine.
+As a result of a strong business climate and a high quality of life, over 80 international firms are located in Greenville County.
+Over the last eleven years, 30 international companies have either opened new or expanded current offices in the county representing over \$1 billion in investments and 1,500 new jobs.
 Greenville County is the location of many major companies, foreign and domestic.
-Some of the major companies located in Greenville County include Bic, Bi-Lo, Dunlop Maxfli, GE Gas Turbine LLC, Fluor Corporation, IBM, Michelin North America, Eurokera, CarTex, Kyocers, Mita, and Pierburg.
+Some of the major companies located in Greenville County include Bi-Lo, Bowater, Datastream Systems, GE Gas Turbine LLC, Fluor Corporation, Michelin North America, Eurokera, Kyocera Mita, Rockwell Automation and Pierburg.

 During the past 15 years, strong county economic planning efforts have enabled the manufacturing sector to diversify away from historically concentrated textile employment toward high technology.
 During the same period, the service and trade sectors have continued to expand.
-The economic downturn is nothing to underestimate, but Greenville's economic success story continued strong in the fourth quarter of 2008 with 8 announcements adding over 67 million dollars in investment and over 600 planned new jobs.
-For the first two quarters of 2009, Greenville County continued with development in the upstate region announcing capital investment of \$21,000,000 and creation of 368 new jobs.
+The economic downturn is nothing to underestimate, but Greenville's economic success story continues to be strong with announcements of capital investment.
+Over the past five years, 2006 - 2010, announced capital investment totaled \$1.1 billion and includes the addition of 7,155 planned new jobs.

-Capital investment in Greenville County included the International Center for Automotive Research ("ICAR") which will serve the state's existing automotive industries and help attract new ones by bringing together a graduate program specializing in systems integration with commercially viable automotive and motor sports R&D, testing laboratories and other support facilities.
+Capital investment in Greenville County includes the International Center for Automotive Research ("ICAR") which serves the state's existing automotive industries and helps attract new ones by bringing together a graduate program specializing in systems integration with commercially viable automotive and motor sports R&D, testing laboratories and other support facilities.